laurentgauthier/p-traffic-signs/README.md

 ### Data collection

 As I work in Germany I took the opportunity of my morning and evening walks to and from work to take some pictures using my cell phone.

-As can be noticed below the lighting conditions do vary greatly and I made sure for noghtly shot to take some pictures with flash enabled.
+As can be noticed below the lighting conditions do vary greatly and I made sure for nightly shots to take some pictures with flash enabled.

 ![alt text][sign01] ![alt text][sign02] ![alt text][sign03] ![alt text][sign04] ![alt text][sign05]